Encryption, Tokenization, Masking, and Redaction: Choosing the Right Approach

 For other use cases, the choice between encryption, tokenization, masking, and redaction should be based on your organization’s data profile and compliance goals.
 In some cases, a combination of technologies may be the best approach.
 Solutions such as PK Masking can be added to PK Encryption to mask or redact sensitive information, protecting privacy while maximizing data value.

 PKWARE can help can help your organization design and implement a data security strategy that automatically protects data at the moment of creation, and keeps it safe no matter where files are copied or shared.
-Get a free demo now to find out how PK Protect can help you meet your data protection and compliance goals.
+Find out how solutions such as PK Encryption and PK Masking, part of the PK Protect suite, can help you meet your data protection and compliance goals.
+Get a free personalized demo now.